 - After the sale of the resort the Taylors kept a 100 feet by 300 feet tract at the Northwest corner of the property on the North side of the Forest Service Road.
 This hold-back reduced the size of the property by 0.69 acres.

-- 1953-Current - Sharpe/Moonie - On March 2nd, 1953 the Reverend Cameron A. Sharpe with his wife Medora and her sister Laura Mae Mooney purchased Garland Mineral Springs.
+Sharpe and Mooney extended family in the Lodge in the late 1950s.
+This may be the last family photo prior to the January 1961 fire, likely Thanksgiving 1960.
+Kim (Sharpe) Ykema is a baby this photo.
+1953-Current - Sharpe/Mooney - On March 2nd, 1953 the Reverend Cameron A. Sharpe with his wife Medora and her sister Laura Mae Mooney purchased Garland Mineral Springs.
 The operated the resort until the fire in January 1961 when the resort operations were discontinued.
 All three owners have passed their shares down to family members who now own 100% of Garland Mineral Springs, LLC the owner of the property.